 Another theory of social manipulation suggests that a superintelligence might be able to recruit human support, or covertly incite a war between humans.
 Humans, who are limited by slow biological evolution, couldn’t compete and would be superseded.

-So, while Hollywood paints a wildly unrealistic picture of robots taking the jobs of humans, we know that this is simply not realistic.
-While AI may not, in fact, replace the human interaction, it could, in fact, go hand in hand to offer a better customer experience when used as the incredible tool it was intended to be.
+So, while Hollywood showcases robots taking the jobs of humans, we know that this is simply not realistic.
+While AI may not replace human interaction, it can go hand-in-hand to offer splendid customer experience when used right.

 Predicting the Trend